OpenChain-Project/OpenChain-JWG/License-Info-Exchange/UsageProfile/Proposal/usage-profile.md

 ### N.6.1 Description

-Identify expiration condition of the usage profile desciriptions which declared by supplyer of the package.
+Identify expiration condition of the usage profile desciriptions or so called "end of life" of the package itself which declared by supplyer of the package.
 For example, to specify "usage scope" descriptions under specific period and/or specific conditions such as "This SPDX descriptions are valid until next delivery of newer SPDX descriptions".

 Table NN — Metadata for the valid until field